-It seems yet one more member of Spain’s Popular Party thinks laws don’t apply to them.
+It seems yet one more member of Spain’s Popular Party thinks Spanish laws do not apply to them.

-The latest PP member defying Spain’s laws was, Esperanza Aguirre, the current president of Madrid’s branch of the Popular Party who was approached by traffic police this week after she illegally parked in a bus lane and then went to an ATM to get money.
+That is because the latest PP member defying Spain’s laws this week was Esperanza Aguirre, the current president of Madrid’s branch of the Popular Party, who was approached by traffic police this week after she illegally parked in a bus lane and then went to an ATM to get money.

 When asked for her driver’s license by a traffic officer at the scene, Aguirre decided not to produce it but instead attempted to run from police.

 In the process while leaving the scene, her car knocked over a police bike injuring one of the police officers and then Aguirre herself took off driving at speed back to her house, all the while being pursued by the original police officer on his scooter and two other officers who joined the chase in a police car.

 The incident didn’t end there, however.

 Once back at her home, Esperanza Aguirre drove into her garage and closed the door and disappeared into her house.
 (You really have to wonder what was going on in this woman’s head?)